-It has been realized that more fine-grained vulnerability specifications should correlate to the cryptographic API misuses \cite{DBLP:conf/pldi/PaletovTRV18, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/msr/GaoKLBK19}. \textsc{CogniCrypt}$_\textsc{sast}$ \cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/kbse/KrugerNRAMBGGWD17, cognicrypt, cognicrypt-android} takes the rules for correct usages of cryptographic APIs as input, translates them into a flow- and context-sensitive static analysis that checks apps for compliance with these rules.
+It has been realized that more fine-grained vulnerability specifications should correlate to the cryptographic API misuses \cite{DBLP:conf/pldi/PaletovTRV18, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/msr/GaoKLBK19}. \textsc{CogniCrypt}$_\textsc{sast}$ \cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/kbse/KrugerNRAMBGGWD17, cognicrypt, cognicrypt-android} takes the rules for correct usage of cryptographic APIs as input and translates them into a flow- and context-sensitive static analysis that checks apps for compliance with these rules.
 The rules are specified in the \textsc{CrySL} language.
-By defining the correct usages as a safelist, \textsc{CogniCrypt}$_\textsc{sast}$ classifies the violations to these rules into seven misuse types \cite{cognicrypt}.
-CryptoGuard \cite{DBLP:conf/ccs/RahamanXASTFKY19} extends the threat model to include the misuses of SSL/TLS APIs.
-The authors developed an on-demand flow-, context- and field-sensitive program slicing and provided contextual refinements for false-positive reduction.
+By defining the correct usages as a white list, \textsc{CogniCrypt}$_\textsc{sast}$ classifies the violations of these rules into seven misuse types \cite{cognicrypt}.
+CryptoGuard \cite{DBLP:conf/ccs/RahamanXASTFKY19} extends the threat model to include the misuse of SSL/TLS APIs.
+The authors developed an on-demand flow-, context- and field-sensitive program slicing and provided contextual refinements for false positive reduction.
 The data-flow analysis used in these works aims at identifying the misuse itself.
-In contrast, our misuse-originating data-flow analysis profiles the attack surface on the data threatened by the cryptographic misuses.
+In contrast, our misuse-originating data-flow analysis is to profiling the attack surface on the data threatened by the cryptographic misuses.
 On the temporal dimension, Paletov et al. \cite{DBLP:conf/pldi/PaletovTRV18} argued that cryptographic APIs and their exploits evolve over time.
-They derived the usage changes of cryptographic APIs from paired directed acyclic graphs based on the mining of code commit messages.
+They derived the usage changes of cryptographic APIs from paired directed acyclic graphs based on mining code commit messages.
 A comprehensive set of security rules were elicited and evaluated over a dataset of Java projects.
-Gao et al. \cite{DBLP:conf/msr/GaoKLBK19} leverage the report of \textsc{CogniCrypt}$_\textsc{sast}$ to find pairwise misuse update among successive releases of the application.
-They found several evolutionary features indicating the inadequacy of the developer's fix behaviors.
+Gao et al. \cite{DBLP:conf/msr/GaoKLBK19} leveraged the report of \textsc{CogniCrypt}$_\textsc{sast}$ to find pairwise misuse updates among successive releases of the application.
+They found several evolutionary features indicating the inadequacy of the developer's fixing behaviors.
 The types and rules of cryptographic misuse in these approaches are more general than the threat model of CryptoLint.
 Compared with these cryptographic misuse detection approaches, our work aims at demonstrating the risk of dependency between cryptographic misuse and related data leakage.
 On the other hand, the general-purpose risk estimation approach \cite{DBLP:journals/dase/SonCF22} takes private data collection and sharing behaviors as the metrics to measure apps' risk.
 The data leakage modeling is relatively coarse-grained compared with the data-flow analysis used in this work.
 Our work focuses on the sensitive data operated by cryptographic APIs, which are more specialized than the personal data of \cite{DBLP:journals/dase/SonCF22}.
 Taking the information from Table~\ref{tab:rules}, we summarize the differences between related approaches in Table~\ref{tab:comparison}.